 d.
-RESTON TOWN STATUS: Recommend that a task force be convened within the current legislative session comprised of affected interests, including: General Assembly members, Fairfax County government, and key referendum stakeholders, and co-chaired by a representative of each of the following: Reston Citizens Association, the County of Fairfax, and the General Assembly, to address the mechanical issues of how the self governance of Reston should be implemented, identify and analyze the options, and make recommendations as to the governance of the proposed town of Reston.
-(2008, revised 2009)
+RESTON TOWN STATUS: Recommend that a task force be convened, comprised of affected interests, including: General Assembly members, Fairfax County government, and key referendum stakeholders, and co-chaired by a representative of each of the following: Reston Citizens Association, the County of Fairfax, and the General Assembly, to address the mechanical issues of how the self-governance of Reston could be implemented, identify and analyze the options, and make recommendations as to the governance of the proposed town of Reston.
+(2008, revised 2009, 2011)

 Rationale: The Code of Virginia (15.2-817) prohibits the establishment of any new towns within the boundaries of an urban county with more than 200 people per square mile.
-More than 3,600 Reston residents signed a petition asking the General Assembly to authorize a referendum on whether Reston should become incorporated as a town.

-e.
-CAR TITLE LOAN: Cap the predatory car title loan interest rate to a maximum of 36 % per year.
+More than 3,600 e.
+CAR TITLE LOAN: Cap the predatory car title loan interest rate to a maximum of 36 percent per year.
 (2010)